Lee Patrick (actress): Personal life

-Patrick was born on November 22, 1901, in New York City.
-By 1937, Patrick married newsman-writer Tom Wood, author of "The Lighter Side of Billy Wilder", and remained married 45 years, until her death.
+Lee Salome Patrick was born on November 22, 1901, in New York City, to entertainment journalist Warren Patrick and Marie S. (Conrad) Patrick.
+By 1937, Patrick married newsman-writer-publicist Tom Wood, author of The Bright Side of Billy Wilder, Primarily, and remained married 45 years, until her death.
 They had no children.
 During her career in Hollywood, she was not in good standing with gossip columnist Louella Parsons, and this conflict kept her career stuck in the "B" ranks.
 Wood wrote a frank piece on Parsons which did not go over well with the columnist.

-Patrick was a Republican and was supportive of Dwight Eisenhower's campaign during the 1952 presidential election.
-She was an Episcopalian.